Toloka/docs/en/template-builder/templates/data-search.md

 ## Divide the task interface into columns {#add-layout-columns}

-Another version of the task, in which the annotator needs to find information about the organization.
+Another version of the task, in which an annotator needs to find information about the organization.

 In this example, the following fields are added: